What is Doping Control?

 All Athletes, Officials, Managers, Trainers, and other Participants must agree to and comply with the provisions of the current version of The Code (WDSF Anti-Doping Code).
-It is the personal responsibility of each participant subject to the provisions of The Code to ensure that he/she does not use or allow the use of any prohibited substance or prohibited method.
+It is the personal responsibility of each participant subject to the provisions of The Code to ensure that they do not use or allow the use of any prohibited substance or prohibited method.

-At the National Competition level, prior to check in with the registrar, both members of the partnership must complete and sign the Form of Consent, in person, with the anti-doping official on site or his/her representative.
+At the National Competition level, prior to check in with the registrar, both members of the partnership must complete and sign the Form of Consent, in person, with the anti-doping official on site or their representative.
 In the case of a minor athlete, a parent or designated guardian must also sign the Form of Consent.
 Once the “Form of Consent” is completed by both members of the partnership, the registrar may then complete the registration process and issue the competitor number.

 Use of substances on the World Anti-Doping Agency’s (WADA) Prohibited List for medical reasons requires an approved Therapeutic Use Exemption (TUE) form or a Declaration of Use.
 To gain approval, an athlete must submit the appropriate application form along with substantial medical justification for the use of the prohibited substance at least 30 days in advance of the event.
 To determine if a TUE is needed, WHEN to apply for a TUE, and HOW to submit a TUE, please follow the procedure found on the National Anti-Doping Agency’s web site at USADA.org under the athlete tab.